img

 The portrayal of their relationship extends beyond romantic tropes, capturing the essence of emotional enmeshment.
 It becomes a poignant testament to the power imbalances permeating relationships shaped by extreme emotional and psychological strain.

+XV.
 Unexpectedly Humorous Elements

 Amidst its contemplation of darker themes, "Folie à Deux" unexpectedly injects humorous elements that bring levity to its somber tones.
 Brendan Gleeson's portrayal of Jackie, the teasing guard, provides light moments that offer contrast to Arthur’s desolation.